 He answered, "Well, I am a technically trained person."
 I said, "I do not understand."
-I thought, "Arre yaar, yeh aadmi to bara gol gol jawaab de raha hai.
-Samajh mein nahee aaya (This man gives such convoluted answers.
-I can't understand him)."
+I thought, 'Arre yaar, yeh aadmi to bara gol gol jawaab de raha hai.
+Samajh mein nahee aaya.'
 I tried again, "So, what have you been trained in?
 Where and what have you studied?
 And what is the degree that you have?"
 He replied, "I am an engineer."
 I presumed he must be diploma holder or some such.
 "Are you a diploma holder or a degree holder?" my questioning continued.
 He said, "I am a degree holder."
 I said "Achcha?
 From which institute did you get your degree?"
 He said in a very nonchalant way, "I am from IIT."
 'Oh my God!'
 I thought.
 He had never mentioned it before this conversation, through our whole ride together or through the entire day.
 I thought he could have very easily in the very first instance mentioned this and said, "Look, I am just like you, an engineer from IIT."
 But he did not.
 I was pleasantly surprised.
 I thought here was a person who saw no need to brag about the fact he is from a premier institution.
 I persevered, "So right after IIT, did you join this NGO?"
 He said, 'Well, no. After IIT, I worked for Philips for a bit and then I went to a management institute.'
 My next question was: "Which management institute?"
 He replied, "IIM-A." I again went, 'Oh my God!' in my head.
 'Not only was he from IIT but he also went to IIM-A.' And much later-much much later-I learned that not only is he from IIM-A, but he also was a gold medallist from that institute.

 I really got a glimpse of what made this person spectacular when we were travelling in the field.
 We travelled from one irrigation field to another, at noon, under the scorching sun in the month of May.
 He had no food the entire day; he talked to everyone, providing inputs, and was on his feet the whole time.
 It was very different from how I thought 'NGO work' would be done.
 The kind of looseness that is assumed would be there in a voluntary organization was not there.
 In the morning, we had four puris and two jalebis; in the evening, we had a cup of a tea.
-When we returned to where we were staying, he treated me to a scrumptious dinner of fish curry and rice.
-Vijay asked me to join the organization.
-I do not know what he liked about me but I think that after having spent the day in the field, we both started respecting and liking each other.
+When we returned to where we staying, he treated me to a scrumptious dinner of fish curry and rice.